-Nissan Leaf Leasing
+Nissan Leaf Lease Deals

-Why Lease A Nissan Leaf?
+Why Lease A Nissan Leaf With Vanarama?

-On the downside, the boot lip is quite high, so you might struggle with lifting heavy cases in, but in better news you can fold down the rear seats to free up even more space for those big trips to IKEA or the council recycling centre.
+On the downside, the boot lip is quite high, so you might struggle with lifting heavy cases in, but in better news, you can fold down the rear seats to free up even more space for those big trips to IKEA or the council recycling centre.

 Leasing a Nissan Leaf is one of the best ways to slash your motoring costs.
-The average home electricity tariff in the UK is 14p per kilowatt-hour (kWh); translated to plain English, that means it’ll only cost you a few pounds to charge the Leaf up at home.
+The average home electricity tariff in the UK is 14p per kilowatt-hour (kWh), meaning it’ll only cost you a few pounds to charge the Leaf up at home.

 Leaf HatchbackOnly one body style is offered for the Nissan Leaf: a practical five-door hatchback.
 It should suit a wide variety of customers, except perhaps those who need a very large boot.

 High-Performance ModelsThere are no specifically high-performance versions of the Leaf, but like all electric cars, it’s a bit nippier than an equivalent petrol or diesel model.
 Note that the e+ versions get a more powerful electric motor as well as a larger battery, so they’re about a second quicker from 0-62mph than the standard version.

 The Nissan Leaf Vs Competitors

 When it first arrived, the Leaf had very few rivals, but it now faces a wide range of electric cars.
 The newest kid on the block is the futuristic Volkswagen ID.3, while the Citroen e-C4 offers quirky styling as well as a 217-mile driving range.
 The Hyundai Ioniq Electric can hit 193 miles and has a similar 5-door hatchback shape to the Leaf, while the Renault Zoe is smaller than the Leaf, but can go for 245 miles.